 “Okay, this was all interesting, but just how is she a patroness to rape victims?”

-Additionally, among the many examinations she had to endure, she even suffered the humiliation of being checked whether or not she was a virgin, as she told them she consecrated her virginity.
+Additionally, among the many examinations she had to endure, she even suffered the humiliation of being checked whether or not she was a virgin, probably to assertain her virtue, consecration aside.
 The Messenger portrayed the scene as a matronly woman going behind a strategically placed curtain surrounding St. Jeanne from the waist down, and from there, checked her body to look for an intact hymen, all while in the presence of the French royal court.
 I can’t say if this is creative liberty again, as I read another account where it was the English who examined her, and another that says that she was examined “at least twice”.
 Like all the other violations on her person, I’d say she felt as embarrassed, scared, and hurt as I and other victims/survivors felt when submitting to a sexual assault examination.

 In My Peace I Give You, Dawn described how she’d searched long and hard for a saint/martyr of chastity who actually was raped rather than the failed attempts that St. Jeanne, St. Dymphna, and others had suffered.
 The reason for this is the common belief that those saints are only called saints/martyrs of chastity because they didn’t lose their virginity.
 As Dawn writes, St. Augustine decried this belief, and his “teaching on virgin martyrs remains the doctrine of the Church: a virgin who was raped before being martyred is still considered a martyr of chastity.” (p32, Introduction) In the end though, she decided that it would be somewhat intrusive to learn whether or not a saint was raped, not unlike how I just decided that I didn’t need to know if St. Jeanne passed her “virginity tests”.